 Favicons don’t have a direct impact on a site's SEO.
-However, since they make it easier for browsers to identify, and improve overall user experience—a favicon’s qualities can organically improve how well your site ranks in search results.
+However, since they make it easier for browsers to identify and improve overall user experience—a favicon’s qualities can organically improve how well your site ranks in search results in a few ways:

 While a powerful brand identifier, designing favicons is not without its challenges.
 We've put together some of the main ones below,

 - Limited design space: Turning your brand's logo into a favicon friendly size can be a challenge, especially if you expect it to be able to convey the true messaging of your brand.

 - Security: Favicons can be used in a number of potential cyber security attacks including malicious code injection, malware, spoofing attacks and phishing threats.